Albatros D.IX

 Albatros D.IX was a German prototype single-seat fighter built in early 1918.
-It differed from previous marks by using a simplified fuselage with a flat bottom and slab sides.
+It differed from previous models in having a simplified fuselage with a flat bottom and slab sides.
 The wings and tail were similar to those of the Albatros D.VII.
 Power was provided by a 130 kW Mercedes D.IIIa engine.
 The D.IX was armed with twin synchronised 7.92 mm LMG 08/15 machine guns.

 The prototype exhibited disappointing performance and the project was discontinued.